FMSC-Measurements/NatCruise/src/FScruiser.Maui/MigrateXamarinTodos.md

  - [ ] add logging for view model load times, either to NavigationService or the view model base class
  - [ ] Change AutomationProperties to SemanticProperties
  - [ ] Switch NatCruise.Core TaskExtentions to use ILogger rather than ILoggingService
+ - [ ] Find a alternative to using swipe views for displaying delete buttons on list items
+ - [ ] Fix ValuePicker raising multiple OnClick events

 ## Update Converters
 Maui Community Toolkit has updated some of the converters used.